ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

     - Information technology environment software implementation
     - Library of knowledge and great cultural works
   - A self-sustaining financially, technologically, and resource-independent community and a non-profit organization to manage and implement the project, and to serve as a model for other communities using this strategy
-    - Managed, geographically-redundant computing infrastructure and data archival
+    - Managed, geographically-redundant computing infrastructure and data archiving
   - Distribution of the knowledge assets, allowing a decentralized network of communities using these specifications
     - Ideally, the entirety of the knowledge assets (perhaps excluding section 3 of the library) would be available in a wristband storage format, or something similar, ensuring that every person carries the entirety of the contents of the project with them, essentially becoming human backups of the data, and with any single person having the knowledge necessary to recreate the entire project and all its technology if they want.
 Printed books should also be available and distributed to libraries.
     - The cloud computing infrastructure should use a decentralized, asynchronously resolving append-only data store, similar to blockchains, to ensure the preservation and longevity of data stored using it as best as possible.